 The QoC values for As, Cr, Cu, Ni, and Zn were positive at all sampling sites in the Shirood and Babolrood Rivers, probably indicating their anthropogenic sources in nature.
 The QoC values for Pb, Mn, and Co were negative at several sampling sites, especially in the Tajan River, suggesting that these metals originated from natural sources.
 However, positive values of QoC for other metals, including As, Zn, Ni, and Cu, showed that they are of human origin in the studied rivers (Figure 2).
-Khalijian et al. (2022) [33] reported a level of 'no toxic risk' for Cd and 'considerable toxic risk' for As and Ni according to ecotoxic risk level (TRI) in sediments from KhazarAbad which is near the Tajan river sampling sites in the present work.
+Khalijian et al. (2022) ^[33] reported a level of 'no toxic risk' for Cd and 'considerable toxic risk' for As and Ni according to ecotoxic risk level (TRI) in sediments from KhazarAbad which is near the Tajan river sampling sites in the present work.
 They showed that the contamination levels were higher in the areas where industrial, domestic, and agricultural wastewater was discharged.
 According to field observations, this high level of contamination in the Babolrood River might be related to the tourism layout of Babolsar city, which is located in the river's discharge route to the sea.
-The traffic of pleasure boats, leaving many traditional and worn-out fishing boats on the shore, and car traffic across the beach can discharge oil, petrol, and gasoil into the river.
-Moreover, the Babolrood River is also affected by domestic and industrial wastewater from Babol city, which is located before Babolsar and is known for its high population, heavy traffic, and Mansourkandeh industrial town east of the city.
-Recently, PTEs emitted by nonexhaust vehicles have been deposited in urban and motorway road dust and then discharged into rivers at low altitudes via rainfall-runoff [3].
+The traffic (m-PEC of pleasure boats, leaving many traditional and worn-out fishing boats on the shore, and (m-ERM car traffic across the beach can discharge oil, petrol, and gasoil into the river.
+Moreover, the Babolrood River is also affected by domestic and industrial wastewater from Babol city which is located before Babolsar domestic and industrial wastewater from Babol city, which is located before Babolsar and is known for its high population, heavy traffic, and Mansourkandeh industrial town east of the city.
+Recently, PTEs emitted by nonexhaust vehicles have been deposited in urban and motorway road dust and then discharged into rivers at low altitudes via rainfall-runoff^[3].